sudhanshupatel02/Nodejs-interview-question/README.md

 ## 3. What is a callback function in Node.js ? [&uarr; Top](#top)
 A callback function is a function passed as an argument to another function.
 In Node.js, it is commonly used to handle asynchronous operations such as reading and writing files or making API calls.

+<div id="q4"></div>

+## 4. What is package.json in Node.js ? [&uarr; Top](#top)
+package.json is a configuration file in Node.js that stores metadata about the project, such as its name, version, dependencies, and scripts.
+It is used by Node.js to install dependencies and run scripts.

+<div id="q5"></div>

+## 5. What is the difference between require and import in Node.js? ? [&uarr; Top](#top)
+**Nodejs require**: 1.
+Require is Non-lexical, it stays where they have put the file.
+2. It can be called at any time and place in the program.
+3.require is a built-in function in Node.js that is used to load modules

+**import and export**:1.
+Import is lexical, it gets sorted to the top of the file.
+2. It can’t be called conditionally, it always run in the beginning of the file.
+3  import is a new syntax introduced in ES6 that is used to load modules in JavaScript.
+Import is not supported natively in Node.js